-DRAFT KU-RING-GAI LOCAL ENVIRONMENTAL PLAN NO 214 -CONSIDERATION FOLLOWING STATUTORY PUBLIC EXHIBITION PROCESS
+DRAFT KU-RING-GAI LOCAL ENVIRONMENTAL PLAN NO 214 CONSIDERATION FOLLOWING STATUTORY PUBLIC EXHIBITION PROCESS exhibition process.

-PURPOSE OF REPORT: To give consideration to public submissions and draft Ku-ring-gai Local Environmental Plan No. 214 (DLEP 214) following completion of the statutory public exhibition process.
-BACKGROUND: Council on 4 September 2007 resolved to prepare DLEP 214 to enable the continuation of the service station use at 452 Mona Vale Road, St Ives, without the need to rely on existing use provisions.
-The DLEP was prepared and placed on statutory public exhibition for the period 19 December 2007 to 8 February 2008.
-COMMENTS: An extended exhibition period was given for DLEP 214 having regard for it coinciding with the Christmas / New Year period.
-Council has received no public submissions in response to the public exhibition.
-RECOMMENDATION: That Council adopt Draft Local Environmental Plan No. 214 and resolve to proceed to seek gazettal of the Plan.
+PURPOSE OF REPORT: To give consideration to public submissions and draft

+Ku-ring-gai Local Environmental Plan No. 214 (DLEP 214) following completion of the statutory public

+BACKGROUND: Council on 4 September 2007 resolved to prepare DLEP

+214 to enable the continuation of the service station use at 452 Mona Vale Road, St Ives, without the need to rely on existing use provisions.
+The DLEP was prepared and placed on statutory public exhibition for the period 19 having regard for it coinciding with the Christmas / New